 How to Apply

 Thank you for your interest in the graduate program at the University of North Carolina at Chapel Hill (UNC–CH).
-On this page and on the links provided here, you’ll find a full description of graduate work in History at UNC‑Chapel Hill.
+On this page and on the links provided here, you’ll find a full description of how to apply to the graduate program in History at UNC‑Chapel Hill.
 If you still have unanswered questions after using these resources, contact either Joy Mann Jones, the Graduate Coordinator, or Chad Bryant, the Director of Graduate Studies (DGS).

-Please note: Our expectation is that all our students, even those who begin by working on an MA, are working towards doctoral degrees.
+Please note: Our expectation is that all our students, even those who enter with a bachelor’s degree, are working towards doctoral degrees.
 We do not admit students for a terminal MA.
-If you are obtaining an MA degree only, be sure to consider the excellent MA programs offered at UNC–Charlotte, UNC–Greensboro, NCSU and elsewhere.
+If you seek to obtain an MA degree only, be sure to consider the excellent MA programs offered at UNC–Charlotte, UNC–Greensboro, NCSU, and elsewhere.
+You might also consider the excellent MA programs offered by the Center for European Studies and Global Studies at UNC-Chapel Hill.

 When applying, you MUST apply to the PhD program, even if you will not have your MA upon arrival.

 Students with the MA from another institution are fully considered for admission into the doctoral program.
-For information about the program followed by students admitted with MA degrees, see appropriate web page.
+For information about the program followed by students admitted with MA degrees, see here.

 We only admit students for the Fall.

 Online applications are available at the Graduate School’s Webpage after September 1, www.gradschool.unc.edu.
-In accord with the UNC-CH Graduate School, the final deadline for submitting all materials for the application is December 3, 2013.
-The History Department strongly urges interested students to submit their applications by November 22, 2013.
+In accord with the UNC-CH Graduate School, the final deadline for submitting all materials for the application is December 2, 2014.
+The History Department strongly urges interested students to submit their applications by November 21, 2014.
 All materials are to be submitted online; the application fee is $85.
-The following supporting information will still be a required part of your application:
+The following supporting information are required components of your application:

 - letters of recommendation